dimichgh/oja/README.md

 While pub/sub is based on knowledge of topics consumed and published, context based approach provides more explicit way of what kind actions are available in application.

-* createContext(options) - creates a context with actions and properties injected as part of options
+* createContext(options) - creates a context with actions and properties injected as part of options.
+It returns a context reference which holds access to all other actions as well as it is actually a Flow object, so one can use a flow pub/sub API.

 # Usage

-First we would like you to focus more on how you can apply this module to simplify your business logic with the use of Action type, then you will see more generic examples on how generic Flow type can be used and applied to the action type as it extends Flow.
+First we would like you to focus more on how you can apply this module to simplify your business logic with the use of Action type, then you will see Context based examples and then more generic examples on how generic Flow type can be used and applied to the action type as it extends Flow.

 ## Action